ni/niveristand-custom-device-handbook/docs/express/Configuration_Rules.md

 ### Build and file layout constraints

-- The finished device folder must be placed under `<Common Data>\National Instruments\NI VeriStand <version>\Custom Devices\` to be visible in System Explorer.
+- The finished Custom Device folder must be placed under `<Common Data>\National Instruments\NI VeriStand <version>\Custom Devices\` to be visible in System Explorer.
 - Windows libraries (`*.lvlibp`, `*.dll`) must be in the `Windows\` subfolder; Linux x64 libraries must be in the `Linux_x64\` subfolder.
 - The scripting API assembly must reside in **both** `Windows\` (for System Explorer, which runs on Windows) and, for non-scripting-API scenarios, referenced from the Custom Device's XML loader.
 VeriStand looks for it at the path recorded in the Custom Device's run-time XML.
-- Do not ship the `Auto Generated\` source tree inside the finished device folder.
+- Do not ship the `Auto Generated\` source tree inside the finished Custom Device folder.
 The `Builds\` output is self-contained.